dincalculator.com / bike / ebike-charging

 The formula

-Chargers are not 100% efficient — a typical e-bike charger converts about 85% of wall power into battery storage.
-So a 500 Wh battery actually requires about 588 Wh (0.59 kWh) from the wall.
+Chargers are not 100% efficient.
+A typical e-bike charger converts about 85% of wall power into battery storage, so a 500 Wh battery actually requires about 588 Wh (0.59 kWh) from the wall.

 • Wall kWh = Battery Wh ÷ charger efficiency ÷ 1000